alexanderpei/DeepEarnings/README.md

 traders who might know how to develop trading strategies off of this.
 I'm also looking for people who have an interest in machine learning with finance applications.
 Future ideas:
-1. Use LSTMs/RNNs to track OHLCLV + technical indicators before earnings (I've sorta tried this and it sorta works, need to clean it up before I commit).
+1. ~~Use LSTMs/RNNs to track OHLCLV + technical indicators before earnings (I've sorta tried this and it sorta works, need to clean it up before I commit).~~ Improve LSTM parameters and add technical indicators
 2. Use advanced NLP methods on 10Q/10K datasets
 3. Use reinforcement learning to develop trading strategies
 4. Use alternative data (Google trends)